 What is Acupuncture?

-Acupuncture is an tried and tested system of medicine that can be traced back over 2,000 years.
+Acupuncture is an tried and tested system of medicine that can be traced back over 2,500 years.
 Chinese physicians over centuries observed that by stimulating certain areas of the skin specific functions of the internal organs were affected.
-Acupuncture evolved as a system of healing as techniques developed and became more refined and the link between the skin and organ functions was better understood.
-Its longevity and consistency are a testimony to its effectiveness as a comprehensive medical treatment today.
+Acupuncture evolved as a system of healing as techniques developed and became more refined and the link between the skin, muscles, the nervous system and organ functions was better understood.

-Acupuncture is used to treat and prevent physical and mental/emotional conditions to restore a natural balance to the body and mind.
-According to traditional Chinese philosophy, our health is dependent on the body's motivating energy - known as qi - moving in a smooth and balanced way through a series of meridians (channels) beneath the skin.
-The flow of qi can be disturbed by many factors, physical, mental and emotional: anxiety, stress, anger, fear or grief, poor nutrition, weather conditions, hereditary factors, infections, poisons and trauma.
-By inserting fine needles into the channels of energy at specific points, an acupuncturist can stimulate the body's own healing response and help to restore its natural balance.
+Acupuncture is used to treat and prevent physical and mental/emotional conditions, to restore a natural balance to the body and mind.
+According to traditional Chinese philosophy, our health is dependent on the body's motivating energy - known as qi - moving in a smooth and balanced way through a series of channels, akin to the nervous system, connected via and beneath the skin.
+The flow of qi can be disturbed by many factors, physical, mental and emotional, for example; anxiety, stress, anger, fear or grief, poor nutrition, weather conditions, hereditary factors, infections, poisons and trauma.
+By inserting fine needles into the channels of energy at specific points, acupuncture can stimulate the body's own healing response to restore its natural balance.

 Patterns of stress either physical or emotional can over time cause chronic and acute illness.
-Chinese medicine diagnosis aims to discover the underlying cause of a condition so that the most appropriate treatment can be given to help prevent illness recurring, and is specific for the individual's needs.
+Chinese medicine diagnosis aims to identify the underlying root cause of a disease pattern or condition in order to give treatment to help prevent illness recurring, and which is specific for the individual's needs.

 Acupuncture is effective for treating a variety of conditions and aims to improve health in all levels of body, mind and spirit.
-People often report that in addition to addressing their intial main complaint, acupuncture increases their sense of spirit and well being.
-It is used to treat and prevent illness but also maintain and promote good health.
+People often report that in addition to addressing their initial main complaint, acupuncture increases their sense of vitality, spirit and well-being.
+It is chosen to treat illness, but is also used preventatively, to maintain and promote good health.

-Dietary recommendations are an integral part of acupuncture treatment and are considered important to maintaining good health within the Traditional Chinese Medicine health system.
+Dietary recommendations are an integral part of acupuncture treatment and are considered essential to maintaining good health, within the traditional Chinese medicine health system.

 What does it feel like?